59th Kanagawa Prefectural Art Exhibition

 -Please tell us about the concept of your work and the thoughts you put into it while creating it.

 The golden dragon and bat motifs on the bright yellow dyed paper are reminiscent of the Chinese emperor.
-I wanted to express characters that have the same vibrancy and strength as the plaques in the Forbidden Palace, the residence of the emperor.
+I wanted to express characters that have the same vibrancy and strength as the plaques in the Forbidden City, the residence of the emperor.

 -What was the thing you paid the most attention to and what were the difficulties you faced?